shauhong/HateNet/README.md

 # HateNet
 <p>
   HateNet is a web application for hate speech detection on Twitter.
-HateNet uses the state-of-the-art vision-and-language model, VisualBERT to detect multimodal hate speech.
+HateNet uses the state-of-the-art vision-and-language multimodal model, ViLT to detect multimodal hate speech.
 HateNet is also capable of analysis and monitoring hate speech.
 </p>